MightbeMike/Web-App-Recon-and-Testing/README.md

 # Web-App-Recon-and-Testing

-This repository contains sanitized examples of real-world web application testing, including reconnaissance artifacts, redacted vulnerability write-ups, and controlled proof-of-concept demonstrations.
+<div align="center"> This repository contains sanitized examples of real-world web application testing, including
+reconnaissance artifacts, redacted vulnerability write-ups, and controlled proof-of-concept demonstrations.

 All material in this repository has been authorized, sanitized, and redacted for public release.
-No live systems are identified
+No live systems are identified </div>

 Sharable found Vulnerbilitis
-- Testing/Injections/Reflected XSS Partysearch.zip
+- Testing/Injections/Reflected XSS Partysearch
-- PK

-where to fidn them

 Whats redacted and why